anytokin/calculator/README.md

 With use of this tool you can:

--  add numbers
+-  add numbers - via add() metod
--  subtract numbers
+-  subtract numbers - via subtract() metod
--  multiply numbers
+-  multiply numbers - via multiply() metod
--  divide numbers
+-  divide numbers - via divide() metod
--  root numbers
+-  root numbers - root add() metod
 ## Before start using

 There is always number in memory of calculator.